NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ## [Chapter 1] Software Development in the 21st Century

-We should choose our career path according to our passion, to what we love doing.
+We should choose our career path according to our passion.

 ### Seniority